petems/aas-apm-datadog-vending-machine/README.md

 ### Common Issues

 1. **Authentication Failures**
-   - Verify your Azure AD app registration configuration
-   - Check that redirect URIs match your deployment URL
-   - Ensure proper API permissions are granted
+   - Ensure you are logged in via `az login`

 2. **Permission Errors**
    - Verify the user has appropriate Azure RBAC permissions